isomerpages/alps-corp/index.md

       url: /overview/
       image: /images/alps_isomer_about_us_section_1920x1080.png
   - infopic:
-      title: Best Practices
-      button: Find out more
-      alt: Image alt text
-      url: /ourcommitment/
-      image: /images/alps_going_green_procurement.png
-      description: ALPS is committed to protecting the environment and we are drawing up our own Green Procurement Plan in conjunction with valued partners and vendors.
-  - resources:
-      title: Media
-  - infopic:
       title: National-level
       subtitle: Sourcing Events For Vendors
       description: 3-month schedules of RFP information available here and on Ariba